 More then 30% of the population suffers from seasonal allergies and hay fever.
 If you’re one of those that suffers, try these tips and tricks to reduce your exposure, and 12 natural remedies for allergies.

 It’s that time of the year again.
 While Spring brings in beautiful trees and blooming flowers, the warm temperatures send us outside to enjoy the sun after a long, cold Winter.

 We throw open the windows, get to work on our gardens, and, for many of us, suffer from allergies.

-I originally thought hay fever referred to a specific allergy, but in reality, it describes the same allergic reaction 30% of the US population suffers from every year.
-And allergies are on the rise.
+I originally thought hay fever referred to a specific allergy, but in reality, it describes the same seasonal allergies 30% of the US population suffers from every year.

 As a toddler, and young child, I loved to play outside.
 But wherever a blade of grass touched my naked skin, a welt or thin scratch would develop.
 After playing soccer, my legs looked like I lost a fight with a cat.